From the Blog Series: How to Create Content for the Modern Learner

 What is Content Strategy

-A content strategy will help you deliver the right learning content to the right people in the right place at the right time.
+A content strategy will help your content management team deliver the right learning content to the right people in the right place at the right time.
 It is a repeatable method of connecting content to people by:

 - Identifying learning content requirements up front